pg-4919/december/README.md

 The mods are all Fabric.
 I seem to recall Season 2 was 1.18, and I know Season 4 was 1.19, so Season 3 was also likely 1.18.

+*Note: Season 2 only contains the custom datapack I wrote.
+The mods are fairly standard server optimization mods, in case you want to know.*

 Rest in peace, December.
 Long live the Igloo Empire.